rust-embedded/rust-raspberrypi-OS-tutorials/02_multicorec/README.md

 Tutorial 02 - Multicore C
 =========================

 Now let's try something more complex, shall we?
-By complex I mean stop the CPU cures just like in the first tutorial, but this time stop one of them from C!
+By complex I mean stop the CPU cores just like in the first tutorial, but this time stop one of them from C!

 Start